nsreeen/Pyforth/README.md

 # Pyforth

 A mini Forth implemented in Python.
-Available as a REPL in the terminal and in a web app.
+Available as a REPL for the terminal and in a web app.